Frequently Asked Questions

 We will let you know if we feel your loved one needs to be embalmed but this is not essential.

 Do You Have Funeral Packages?

 Yes, we offer funeral packages and find them to be very popular and more cost effective than if a client was to choose individual services.
+We have carefully built our packages to cater for everything a funeral service will need so its less for you to have to think about, although the packages can be customised to your wishes.
 We also offer a direct cremation package.
 Please head offer to our prices section to see a full breakdown of packages.

 What Is A Direct Cremation?